Tigers Force to surveil govt offices

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The prime minister has given the approval to implement the e-governance system through which the youngsters of the Tiger Force can report the issues of governance on the local level.
+The prime minister has given approval to implement e-governance system through which the youngsters of Tiger Force can report the issues of governance on local level.

-The Tiger Force will also report regarding the price of essential items and health facilities, also keep an eye on markets, educational institutions, excursion places, police stations, katchery, land record, electricity theft and people’s complaints.
+Tiger Force will also report regarding the price of essential items and health facilities, also keep an eye on markets, educational institutions, excursion places, police stations, kutchery, land record, electricity theft and people’s complaints.

-Prime Minister Imran Khan has further said that there is a need of support of youth for making governance system of Pakistan better and the youth will be given a chance to play their part in making governance system better.

-Special Assistant to Prime Minister Usman Dar has said that youth is ready to play their part and within some days 100,000 new members will join the Tiger Force and the revolutionary plan of making governance better will be successful.
+Special Assistant to Prime Minister Usman Dar has said that youth is ready to play their part and within some days as 100,000 new members will join tiger force and revolutionary plan of making governance better will be successful.

-Meanwhile, Prime Minister Imran Khan on Wednesday with regard to the prevention of adulteration, directed all the chief secretaries to take steps for the establishment of food and drug testing laboratories in all the provincial capitals.

 The chief secretaries apprised the prime minister of the situation regarding the prices of wheat, flour and sugar.
 The minister for Industries briefed on the progress made so far in sugar imports.